 As explained fully within our Strategic Report on pages 1 to 27, our strategy is focused around six key areas: focused brand and product development, digital and online transformation, continued focus on South Korean market, leveraging Wax Lyrical and Nambé opportunities, targeting rest of the world export growth and operating and procurement efficiency and capabilities.
-How the Company’s corporate governance arrangements support our strategy is detailed within the Our Strategy section on pages 10 and 11.
+How the Company’s corporate governance arrangements support our strategy is detailed within the Our Strategy page.
 Information on our business model can be found on business model page.

 Risk management and internal controls

 The process by which the Board identifies, assesses and mitigates external business risks and principal internal control risks and how the Board gains assurance that the risk management system is effective is detailed in the Risk Management section.

 The Group’s system of internal control is designed to identify fraud or material error and manage, rather than eliminate, the risk of failure to achieve business objectives, and so can only provide reasonable and not absolute assurance against material misstatement or loss.